sreeni0406/sreeni/Home.md

 ### How to Configure ID Site in your Shiro Application

 The Stormpath Shiro plugin already provides ID Site functionality out-of-the-box.
-There are only a few configuration steps you need to carry out in order to have it properly working in your application:
+There is only one configuration step you need to carry out in order to have it properly working in your application:

-1. **Redirect URIs**: By default, the plugin is configured to redirect both login and logout operations to `http://localhost:8080/index.jsp`.
+- **Redirect URIs**: By default, the plugin is configured to redirect both login and logout operations to `http://localhost:8080/index.jsp`.
 If you need to overwrite those values you need to create a configuration file `src/main/resources/config.ini` and configure `loginRedirectUri` and `logoutRedirectUri` keys under the `[IDSite]`  section.
 For example:

     ```ini
     [App]